MattMarquise/Sapling-OS/README.md

 # SaplingOS
-SaplingOS is awebsite that allows developers to easily
+SaplingOS is a wesite that allows developers to easily